5 Tips for Finding and Selecting the Right Collections Management System

 Reporting and Analysis – Help your team manage your collection efficiently by selecting a CMS that provides multiple pre-configured reports, labels, catalogue templates, condition reports, and exhibition checklists.
 Ensure that data can be easily exported in a variety of useful formats.

-Flexible Accessibility – Most collection teams are on the go, so it’s important that your staff can retrieve, access, and update information securely, from any location.
-Your CMS should offer web-based access, either as a browser-based application or via a compatible cloud-hosted solution.
+Flexible Accessibility – Most collection teams are on the go, so it’s important that your staff is able to retrieve, access, and update information securely, from any location.
+Your CMS should offer secure, web-based access, either as a browser-based application or via a compatible cloud-hosted solution.

 Prioritize and narrow your list of criteria to 3 absolute must-haves to keep your team focused as you research, test, and compare various solutions.